 Since large fans are way greater than small fans in diameter; therefore, they cover a very large area.
 They are usually placed in an open space where you need to ventilate a wide area.
 Due to such great size, they are quite heavy as well.
 Thus, they require special joints and support on the ceiling.

 The number of blades in a typical residential ceiling fan is 3 fan blades or 4.
 The most common type of residential ceiling fan has three blades.
 While the large fans have 5-8 blades.
 RTFANS all industrial and commercial ceiling fans have 6 blades.
 This 6-blade design provides maximum performance and life span.

-Due to a greater number of blades and wide diameter, large ceiling fans can provide excellent airflow at low speed.
-This is the reason that HVLS fans get a name of “high volume low speed”.
+Due to a greater number of blades and wide diameter, large ceiling fans can provide excellent airflow at low speeds.
+This is the reason that HVLS fans get the name “high volume, low speed”.
 If you want to know Why do your HVLS fans have only 3 fan blades?
 Please move to the link FAQ for HVLS fans.

 The power consumption of most small fans is around 75 watts.
 While large industrial ceiling fans consume around 1,500 watts.
 Hence, a large ceiling fan consumes nearly 20 times of a simple fan.
 In the same energy consumption, you can have 20 small fans.
 But, the area that one large fan covers cannot be covered by dozens of small fans.
 An industrial ceiling fan can cover an area in the range of 630-1,800 square meters, depending on the size of the fan.
 In contrast, a small ceiling fan can cover an area of around 13-25 square meters or a little more.

 Now you can understand that you will need many small fans to cover a huge area.
 You might need around a hundred fans.
 If you install small fans instead of a large fan, then the total wattage of these fans will be much greater than a single large fan.
 Therefore, for a large area, a large ceiling fan is better and more economical.